MCT-master/mct-master.github.io/_posts/2022-12-03-olivegr-musetech.md

 excerpt: "Why are visitors not using your installation?
 You might just disagree with yourself, the visitors, and your department or client about their needs and wants.
 The reason for this disagreement is always the same."
-keywords: interactive music system, installation, project management
+keywords: interactive music system, installation, project management, evaluation, evaluation design
 ---
 <figure>
     <img src="/assets/image/2022_12_03_olivegr_musetech_circuit.jpg" align="center" />